Best place to find information and services that your council provides...

 If you live in a registered social landlord property, you can seek support from your Housing Officer via the telephone numbers below.

 A hate crime is an offence or incident committed against someone because of who they are.
 It's an act motivated by a person's prejudice over age, disability, gender identity, race, religion, belief or sexuality.

 You can report a hate crime to the council:

 The Safer St Helens website has more information and support on hate crime.

-If you are a resident affected by anti-social behaviour involving a private tenant, who lives in a privately rented property please contact Merseyside Police and St Helens Council.
-It is essential that calls regarding anti-social behaviour are reported to the Police and recorded on their system via 101 or 999 if an emergency.
+If you are a resident affected by anti-social behaviour involving a private tenant who lives in a privately rented property, please contact Merseyside Police and St Helens Council.
+It is essential that calls about anti-social behaviour are reported to the police and recorded on their system via 101 or 999 if an emergency.

-Once an address has been identified as a problem for the community, arrangements will be made for Merseyside Police and St Helens Council to do a joint visit to speak with the tenant.
+Once an address has been identified as a problem for the community, arrangements will be made for Merseyside Police and St Helens Council to do a joint visit to speak to the tenant.
 These tenants are then advised that if their anti-social behaviour continues, their private landlord will be contacted, which could potentially lead to their eviction or an anti-social behaviour closure order of their home.

-If you are a private landlord and you are contacted by St Helens Council regarding the behaviour of your private tenant you will be advised and supported accordingly.
+If you are a private landlord and you are contacted by St Helens Council about the behaviour of your private tenant, you will be advised and supported accordingly.